Whitney Houston: Achievements

 Houston became the first female artist to go diamond with an album after her soundtrack to The Bodyguard went ten-times platinum in November 1993.
 In January 1994, her debut album Whitney Houston was the first studio album by a woman to be certified ten-times platinum, making her the first solo artist to receive two diamond-certified albums.
 When her second album, Whitney (1987), was certified diamond in October 2020, Houston became the first black recording artist in history to have three diamond-certified albums.
 Those three albums are also among the best-selling albums of all time.
 Houston is the only black female artist with six albums to sell more than ten million units worldwide, the third most in general by a female artist.
 The Bodyguard remains the best-selling soundtrack and best-selling female album of all time, with global units of over 45 million, while "I Will Always Love You" remains the best-selling single by a female artist at 24 million units worldwide.
 In addition, her soundtrack for The Preacher's Wife is the best-selling gospel release ever.

 She held an honorary Doctorate in Humanities from Grambling State University, Louisiana.
 Houston was inducted into the New Jersey Hall of Fame in 2013.
-She was inducted into the official Rhythm and Blues Music Hall of Fame in its second class in 2014.
+She was inducted into the official Rhythm and Blues Hall of Fame in its second class in 2014.
 In 2020, Houston was inducted into the Rock and Roll Hall of Fame after her first nomination.
 In October 2020, the music video for "I Will Always Love You" surpassed 1 billion views on YouTube, making Houston the first solo 20th-century artist to have a video reach that milestone.
 In May 2023, Houston was one of the first of 13 artists to be given the Brits Billion Award by the BPI for reaching 1 billion career streams in the United Kingdom.
 Houston is one of only a handful of artists from the 20th century to have multiple songs streamed a billion times on Spotify with her 1987 hit, "I Wanna Dance with Somebody (Who Loves Me)", and her posthumous 2019 hit, "Higher Love", reaching the feat in 2023 and 2024.
-In September 2025, Houston was inducted into the Missouri Gospel Music Hall of Fame at St. Louis, Missouri.
+In September 2025, Houston was inducted into the Gospel Music Hall of Fame Missouri at St. Louis, Missouri.
+In January 2026, Houston received the Grammy Lifetime Achievement Award.
+In February 2026, Houston's music video to "I Have Nothing" surpassed a billion views, her second video to do so.